 Please ensure, then, that your assembly or protest meets those criteria.
 Failure to comply may result in Community Standards action.
-For further discussion about how to do so or to address directly with the University administration the concern that underlies your assembly or protest, please contact the Dean of Students office.
+For further discussion about how to do so or to address directly with the

+University administration the concern that underlies your assembly or protest, please contact the Office of Community Standards.

-Preferred First Name Policy
+Lived Name Policy